Plasmatech-Studios/timenow/README.md

 # timenow

-A simple, zero‑dependency Go CLI (and package) for fetching the current time in various formats and timezones.
+A simple Go CLI (and package) for fetching the current time in various formats and timezones.
 By default, `timenow` returns the Unix timestamp (seconds since epoch) and copies it to the clipboard.
 It can also be imported as a library to retrieve formatted time strings programmatically.

 ---